apthos/Event-Times/README.md

 ## Overview
 ### Description
 Event Times is an app centered around scheduling events.
-Users can create events that other users join and obtain the itinerary for it.
-The app provides a way to look over an itinerary on the go and customize your own itinerary.
+Users can create events that other users join.
+The app provides a way to look over an event on the go and plan their experience.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Productivity, Travel
-- **Mobile:** The app allows users to look at their itinerary on the go while they're at the event.
+- **Mobile:** The app allows users to look at their schedule on the go while they're at the event.
 It can, also, display the location for activities that can be shown on a map.
 - **Story:** Users can better manage trips and events, and personalize their experience given the opportunity.
 - **Market:** Users include event goers and travelers.
 Being able to organize your schedule on the day of an event or trip makes enjoying your time there much easier.
 - **Habit:** For avid event goers and travelers, they might use this app once a month.
 Users would be personalizing their experience mainly but some must create the events/main itinerary for others to attend.